 However, high voltage winding construction is available in some types of layer wound transformers.
 This type of winding reduces the overall voltage stress between insulated layers due to being wound in a singular direction.
 Even so, for maximum disruption mitigation, a disc wound transformer is likely the best option for high voltage applications.

 Contact ELSCO Transformers for Medium Voltage Transformer Solutions

 Whether you’re searching for advice on choosing the right transformer type for your industry or you’re ready to make a purchase, ELSCO Transformers can meet your needs.
 We offer high-quality medium voltage transformer products as well as repair services for medium voltage transformers.
-Call us at 800-232-9002 for a free quote or fill out our contact form today.
+Call us at 800-232-9002 for a free quote.